 - 2. Committee members are elected for a three-year term on a rotation system according to the following schedule: - a.
-Communication, Religion and Philosophy - b.
-Natural Science, Business Administration, International Studies and Languages - c.
-Humanities and Teacher Education, Fine Arts, Social Science
+Communication, Religion and Philosophy, Natural Science - b.
+Humanities and Teacher Education, Social Science - c.
+Business Administration, Fine Arts, International Studies and Languages